TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_vlan_icssg.md

 \endcond

-This example do below:
+This example does the following:
 - Target-side application running on a Cortex R5F core.
 	- Application receives the packet, copies the payload into a new packet which is then sent back.
 	- The application has a menu to select main test cases or sub test cases which are under main test cases.
 	- VLAN test, FDB test, UTILS test, VLAN Aware/Unaware mode and Unit test default settings are in main test cases in the menu and there are many sub test cases under VLAN and FDB tests which are available at UNH-IOL conformance tests to verify the standard conformance criteria.
-	- UTILS test is to print/reset the statistics, packet receive count, generate Unicast traffic and etc. This menu along with application logs are implemented via UART.
+	- UTILS test is to print/reset the statistics, packet receive count, generate Unicast traffic, etc. This menu along with application logs are implemented via UART.
 - Host-side functionality
-	- Software applications like Colasoft Pkt Builder or packETH tool could be used to generate and send packets, Wireshark can be used to receive and verify packet contents
+	- Software applications like Colasoft Pkt Builder or packETH tool could be used to generate and send packets.
+Wireshark can be used to receive and verify packet contents.

 - The data path enabled in this example is as follows:
 	- Host side (PC) application sends a packet to MAC port.